 - Recall Cook's Theorem (p.
-264) and the reduction of CIRCUIT SAT to SAT (p.
-231). - The resulting CNF has at most 3 literals for each clause. - This accidentally shows that 3SAT where each clause has at most 3 literals is NP-complete. - Finally, duplicate one literal once or twice to make it a 3SAT formula. - Note: The overall reduction remains parsimonious.
+315) and the reduction of CIRCUIT SAT to SAT (p.
+279). - The resulting CNF has at most 3 literals for each clause. - This accidentally shows that 3SAT where each clause has at most 3 literals is NP-complete. - Finally, duplicate one literal once or twice to make it a 3SAT formula.